karmab/kcli-plan-samples/openshift4/baremetal/README.md

 ## Interacting in the vm

 The deployed vm comes with a set of helpers for you:
-- scripts run.sh and clean.sh allow you to manually launch an install or clean a failed one
+- scripts deploy.sh and clean.sh allow you to manually launch an install or clean a failed one
 - you can run *openstack baremetal node list* during deployment to check the status of the provisioning of the nodes (Give some time after launching an install before ironic is accessible).
 - script *ipmi.py* can be used to check the power status of the baremetal node or to stop them (using `ipmi.py off`)